Rednorm/odin-recipes/README.md

 # odin-recipes
-Creating a basic recipe website
-	main index page with links to recipes using HTML experience so far
+Creating a basic recipe website	using my HTML experience so far.
-Once completed skills
-	linking sites
-	improving html coding